Our Pain Is Not Your Classroom

 I stopped talking one Friday afternoon when I was four years old.
 My mother followed me around all weekend, trying to make sense of what had happened to her loquacious girl with the light in her eyes.

 On Sunday evening, the levees broke.
 Through tears, I explained that my preschool teacher had stood me, the only child of color, on a chair in the center of my classroom.
 My classmates formed a circle around me and were each allowed to explore my hair.
 Rough hands, careless hands, curious hands in my braided hair sprinkled with shiny beads.
-My mother disenrolled me from that school the next day.

 I can’t bring myself to watch the murder of George Floyd.
 But I tried once and saw my father’s face smashed into the asphalt.
 George Floyd looked nothing like my father.
 But I saw my dad’s face, clear as day.